FCA's Marchionne calls for cooling-off on U.S. trade rhetoric

-GENEVA (Reuters) - Fiat Chrysler (FCHA.MI) boss Sergio Marchionne called for a cooling-off over U.S. threats to impose tariffs on steel, aluminum and European car imports, warning the resulting “noise” was complicating talks on the future of the North American Free Trade Area (NAFTA).
+GENEVA, March 6 (Reuters) - Fiat Chrysler boss Sergio Marchionne called for a cooling-off over U.S. threats to impose tariffs on steel, aluminium and European car imports, warning the resulting “noise” was complicating talks on the future of the North American Free Trade Area (NAFTA).

 “We need to be careful and we need to keep our cool.
 We need to wait until the noise stops,” Marchionne told reporters at the Geneva auto show after U.S. President Donald Trump threatened new tariffs on European cars in response to criticism of his plans to tax metal imports.